 Depreciation has two main aspects.
 The first aspect is the decrease in the value of an asset over time.
 The second aspect is allocating the price you originally paid for an expensive asset over the period of time you use that asset.

-The number of years over which an asset is depreciated is determined by the estimated useful life of the asset, or how long the asset can be used.
+The number of years over which an asset is depreciated is determined by the asset’s estimated useful life, or how long the asset can be used.
 For example, the estimate useful life of a laptop computer is about five years.

 There are multiple classes of assets, including commodities and property.
 When doing your yearly budget or balance sheet, asset depreciation is considered a fixed cost, unless you are using a method where the depreciable amount changes every year (such as the unit of production method), in which case it would be a variable cost.

 [Related: Business Liabilities And How to Manage Them]

 The IRS has specific guidelines about what types of assets can be depreciated for accounting purposes.
 According to the IRS, to be depreciable, an asset must

 Some examples of the most common types of depreciable assets include vehicles; buildings; office equipment or furniture; computers and other electronics; machinery and equipment; and certain intangible items, such as patents, copyrights, and computer software.